 Aakash Ganga ── Social Enterprise for Drinking Water

 Sustainable Innovations (SI) has matured an enterprise model for delivering social services in a holistically sustainable manner.
-Aakash Ganga (River from Sky in Hindi) provides safe drinking water to vulnerable people and rural communities.
+Aakash Ganga (“River from the Sky,” in Hindi) provides safe drinking water to vulnerable people and rural communities.
 Aakash Ganga was implemented in six villages, home to 10,000 people.
 The six villages are Raila, Harinagar, Indrasar, Lasedi, kakreu Kalan, and Pilani campus, Rajasthan, India.
 The enterprise or social enterprise model is ready for large scale replication in thousands of villages serving millions of people.

 Sustainable Innovations secured $500 + K for Aakash Ganga from, among others, World Bank, Jain Family Foundation, Rajasthan Association of North America, Government of India, and Indian diaspora.